-In the academic world, achieving a terminal degree represents the highest level of study within a field.
+In the academic world, achieving a doctoral degree represents the highest level of study within a field.
 These degrees grant their recipients not only more knowledge within their particular field, but also more respect and more upward mobility in their careers.

-A doctoral degree is a general term for a terminal degree that usually is awarded when someone pursues their studies beyond the level of a bachelor’s degree and a master’s degree.
+A doctoral degree is a general term for a terminal degree that usually is awarded when someone pursues their studies beyond the level of a bachelor’s and a master’s degree.
 It can be awarded in any number of fields, from education and English literature to chemistry and calculus.

-Doctoral degrees typically come in two forms: a professional doctorate and an academic doctorate.
+Doctoral degrees typically come in two forms:

 These professional degrees culminate in a dissertation which must be defended in front of a group.
 A dissertation, like a thesis, is a lengthy and involved paper that incorporates research and applies a theory to make advances within the field.